ywwg/art-guidelines/creativity_grant_application.md

 #### Technical Design
 How will you actually build this?
 What sort of materials, hardware, tools, etc. will you need?
 How will it be constructed?
 Please include relevants sketches and diagrams.
+The more detailed, the better!

 #### Installation Plan
 How will you get your project to its placed site?
 How will you weatherproof it?
 How will you make sure you complete it